Patrick Corbin closes book on his Nationals season with a loss to Mets in his final start

 He threw 421 pitches in the extra month.
 He taxed his arm into the last hours of the baseball calendar.
 He, maybe more than anyone, needed a break and normal ramp up to 2020.
 Then he basically got the opposite.

+“Maybe all year the ball just wasn’t coming out as it normally does,” Corbin said Thursday night.
+“I’m not really sure why that was.
+So I just want to go into next year, hopefully a normal season where you’re able to build up, get your arm strength there and be ready to make 33 starts.”

 In turn, Corbin posted a 4.66 ERA in 65 ⅔ total innings, his highest in a half decade.
 It was lowered a hair by Thursday’s start.
 Corbin danced around a double and walk in the first, stranding two to keep pace with rookie David Peterson.
 Peterson let the Nationals nudge ahead in the fourth, once Josh Harrison singled in Kurt Suzuki.
 The Nationals cut the deficit in half when Yadiel Hernandez singled in Andrew Stevenson against Edwin Diaz in the ninth.

 But the Mets punched hits off Corbin in the first, second, third, fifth, sixth and seventh, continuing the season-long trend of him permitting too much contract.
-And the fifth inning showed what Martinez explained.
+And the fifth inning showed what Martinez had explained.

 First, Corbin allowed a leadoff single to Guillermo Heredia on a high-and-outside sinker.
 Next, a batter later, he went ahead 2-0 against Robinson Chirinos, threw three straight balls and tried to beat Chirinos with a low-and-outside sinker.
-But he left it a bit up, about thigh-high, and Chirinos lifted a homer over the right-field wall.
+But he left it a bit up, about thigh-high, and Chirinos lifted a homer over the right field wall.
 Dominic Smith later ripped a first-pitch slider into the right-center gap, stalking Corbin before he could bury late-count breaking balls.
 Each at-bat was on the Mets’ terms.

 New York struck again with a quiet rally in the sixth.
-Robinson Cano singled, Corbin walked Rosario, then Cano scored when Chirinos just beat out a throw from Jake Noll to Corbin at first.
+Robinson Canó singled, Corbin walked Rosario, then Canó scored when Chirinos just beat out a throw from Jake Noll to Corbin at first.
 In the seventh, Smith cracked another double to give him three hits off Corbin.
 Then Corbin left the bases loaded by striking out Rosario, putting a punctuation mark — a dull period — on eight weeks of work.

+“There’s glimpses where you feel good out there, and some where you don’t,” Corbin said.
+“So you just try to take everything positive that you can from this season and try to bring it into next year.”